AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/10-Ex2-3-use-idea-coach-agent.md

     Add this response to the **Pages** form, just as you did with the prior response.

-11. You’re now ready to save this Pages content to a Word document.
+11. You’re now ready to save this page's content to a Word document.
 On the **Pages** pane, select the **Create** button that appears at the top of the pane.
 In the menu that appears, select **Document**.
 This option instructs the agent to generate a draft of the content for Microsoft Word.

 12. Once the agent finishes generating the draft, select the **Open Word** button that appears.
 Doing so opens a new browser tab that contains a document in **Word for the web**.
 The content from the **Pages** form should appear in the Word document.